-- (b) Effective Particle Size $(D{10}) > 0.3 \text{ mm}$ - (c) Uniformity Coefficient $(D{60}/D{10}) < 4.0$
+- b) Effective Particle Size (D10) > 0.3 mm - c) Uniformity Coefficient $(D{60}/D{10}) < 4.0$ that can induce clogging.

-The Coarse Sand Media specification limits the amount of fines and therefore is much more clog-resistant than ASTM C-33.
-It is more effective in providing the needed degree of treatment when wastewater is stronger than expected, flows are high, or other unexpected factors occur that can induce clogging.
 The use of the Coarse Sand Media specification, while not reducing the treatment efficiency of the mounds, requires a lower dose volume and a higher dosing frequency pattern to be used.
 The smaller the dose the better contact the wastewater will have with the bacteria and the less saturated the sand will be, allowing for sufficient diffusion of oxygen into the system.